MoraGames/dices/README.md

 		log.Panic(err)
 	}

-	//Roll the dice
+	//Roll the dices n-times and print the result rollTimes := 1
-	result, err := dice.Throw(dices, options)
+	result, err := dice.Throw(dices, options, rollTimes)
 	if err != nil {
 		log.Panic(err)
 	}
-	fmt.Println("The result of the roll of the dice is:", result) }
+	fmt.Println("The result of the roll of the dices is:", result) }
 ```
 **4. roll more dice with special rules:** [GoPlayground]()